ecmwf-ifs/loki/docs/source/backends.rst

 At the end of a source-to-source translation process the output source code needs to be generated.
-Loki provides a number of different backends depending on the target language, which, once again, are :ref:`Visitors <visitors>`.
+Loki provides a number of different backends depending on the target language, which, once again, are :doc:`Visitors <visitors>`.

 All backends are subclasses of :any:`Stringifier` that convert the internal representation to a string representation in the syntax of the target language.